Mistakes That I Believe Volvo Is Making

 Volvo Needs Better Marketing

-Volvo competitors like Audi, BMW and Mercedes have commercials showing vehicles driven aggressively or tested while bragging about their vehicles and in my opinion Volvo has the most boring uninteresting commercials.
+Volvo competitors like Audi, BMW and Mercedes have commercials showing vehicles driven aggressively or tested while bragging about their vehicles and in my opinion Volvo has the most boring uninteresting commercials that also do not connect with potential buyers and make them want to buy.
 There is a MotorTrend video of a 2017 V90 Cross Country being driven on a rally course.
 Volvo should have a commercial with a V90 Cross Country driven like that or showing the new Volvo lineup driven aggressively and tested at Volvo proving grounds to a song like Once In A Lifetime by The Talking Heads or something.
 Volvo needs commercials that are fun, exciting, interesting and different.

 Improve Volvo Fuel Economy